sandpiper-framework/sandpiper/README.md

 ### Running in Production

-To run Sandpiper in a production environment, simply download the correct api binary from the Sandpiper web site and follow the deployment instructions:
+To run Sandpiper in a production environment, download the correct api binary from the Sandpiper web site and follow the deployment instructions for your platform.

+The command to start the api server is:

 ```
 ./api [-config="path/to/config.yaml"] (defaults to ./config.yaml")